adtzlr/tensortrax/README.md

     return mu / 2 * (J ** (-2 / 3) * I1 - 3)
 ```

 The hessian of the scalar-valued function w.r.t. the chosen function argument (here, `wrt=0` or `wrt="F"`) is evaluated by variational calculus (Forward Mode AD implemented as Hyper-Dual Tensors).
 The function is called once for each component of the hessian (symmetry is taken care of).
-The function and the gradient are evaluated with no additional computational cost.
-Optionally, the function calls are executed in parallel (threaded).
+The function and the gradient are evaluated with no additional computational cost. ~~Optionally, the function calls are executed in parallel (threaded)~~ (currently disabled, will be re-enabled soon).

 ```python
 import numpy as np